PoisotLab/ms_metaweb_transfer/manuscript.md

 are distributions, representing the range of values for a given species at a given dimension.

-These objects represent the transfered knowledge, which we can use for prediction of the Canadian metaweb.
+These objects represent the transferred knowledge, which we can use for prediction of the Canadian metaweb.

 ## Probabilistic prediction of the destination network